-In Conversation with Spinnova: From Wood Pulp and Waste to a Natural Fibre Alternative Without Harmful Chemicals or Dissolving
+In Conversation with Spinnova: From Wood Pulp to Chemical-Free Viscose Alternative

 The Fashion for Good team interviewed Spinnova's Juha Salmela, Chief Technology Officer and Co-founder, to learn more about the innovator’s story, technology, challenges, and successes and showcase innovations that are driving tangible change in the industry and leading the path to scale.